-Utility of a goods is its want-satisfying capability.
+The utility of goods is its want-satisfying capability.
 The more the stronger the aspiration to have it, the more is the utility procured from the goods.
-Utility is instinctive.
+The utility is instinctive.
 Distinct people can get different degrees of utility from the same goods.
 For instance, someone who likes sweets will get much higher utility from a sweet than someone who doesn’t sweets.
-Utility that an individual obtains from the goods can differ with change in location and time.
+The utility that an individual obtains from the goods can differ with the change in location and time.
 For instance, utility from the use of an Air conditioner certainly relies upon whether the person is in Srinagar or Jaipur(location) or whether it is winter or summer (season).

 Approaches that elucidate consumer behaviour

 - Cardinal Utility Analysis – Cardinal utility is defined as – ‘the perspective is put forward by the economists, who presume that utility is quantifiable and the consumer can convey his or her contentment in fundamental or measurable numbers, such as 2,3,4 and so on.